Roksolana Pidlasa

-Roksolana Andriyivna Pidlasa (Ukrainian: Роксолана Андріївна Підласа; born on 25 January 1994), is a Ukrainian politician and economist, and the Chairman of the Budget Committee of the Verkhovna Rada.
+Roksolana Andriivna Pidlasa (Ukrainian: Роксолана Андріївна Підласа; born on 25 January 1994) is a Ukrainian politician and economist, and the chairman of the budget committee of the Verkhovna Rada.

 She launched the National Program of Internships in Central Executive Authorities.

-On 21 July 2019, Pidlasa was elected to the People's Deputies in the parliamentary elections on the list of the "Servant of the People" party (No. 100 on the list).
-She was the former deputy head of the Committee on Economic Development in the Verkhovna Rada of the 9th convocation from 2019 to 2022.
+On 21 July 2019, Pidlasa was elected to the people's deputies in the parliamentary elections on the list of the "Servant of the People" party (no. 100 on the list).
+She was the former deputy head of the committee on economic development in the Verkhovna Rada of the 9th convocation from 2019 to 2022.

 Biography

-Roksolana Pidlasa was born Cherkasy on 25 January 1994.
-She graduated from Kyiv University of Economics named after Hetman in the specialty "International Economy".
-She received her second higher education at the Kyiv School of Economics, majoring in "Public Policy and Governance".
+Pidlasa was born Cherkasy on 25 January 1994, and graduated from Kyiv University of Economics named after Hetman in the specialty of international economy.
+She received her second higher education at the Kyiv School of Economics, majoring in public policy and governance.

-Between 2011 and 2014, she was a member of the youth NGO "European Youth Parliament - Ukraine".
+Between 2011 and 2014, she was a member of the youth NGO European Youth Parliament - Ukraine.

 She was responsible for representing the organization in the international arena and preparing EMP-Ukraine delegations for international sessions of the European Youth Parliament.
 In 2012, Pidlasa was the main organizer of a series of regional EMP conferences in 15 cities in Ukraine.

 The conferences aimed to involve young people in the discussion of the most pressing problems of Ukraine and the EU, as well as in democratic debates following the example of the European Parliament.

 Pidlasa took part in more than 30 conferences of the European Youth Parliament in Ukraine, Kosovo, Latvia, Germany, Portugal, Serbia, Finland, and France.
 She acted as a delegate, later as a committee chair and was elected vice-president for international relations in 2014.

-The same year, she interned at the Representation of the European Union in Ukraine.
+The same year, she interned at the representation of the European Union in Ukraine.
 From 2014 to 2015, she worked at the American Chamber of Commerce in Ukraine.
 From 2015 to 2016, she was a project manager of the Ukrainian Crisis Media Center, where she specialized in the communication of energy sector reforms.

-In 2015, she was a participant in the "International Visitor Leadership Program" of the US State Department in the direction of "strategic communications".
+In 2015, she was a participant in the International Visitor Leadership Program of the US State Department in the direction of strategic communications.

 In March 2016, she has worked at the Ministry of Economic Development and Trade as an independent consultant and head of the communications team (since April 2016).

-In December 2017, she was appointed to the position of adviser to the Minister on public grounds.
+In December 2017, she was appointed to the position of adviser to the minister on public grounds.

 From 2016 to 2018, Pidlasa was responsible for coordinating the public activities of the Ministry of Economic Development and Trade of Ukraine, interaction with mass media.
 She managed the Ministry's communications team.

 In December 2018, she served as the spokesperson of the Ministry of Economic Development and Trade of Ukraine.